 Copyright law rests in the Constitution.
-Article 1 Section 8 Clause 8 of the US Constitution states "To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."
+Article 1 Section 8 Clause 8 of the US Constitution states that copyright exists "To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."

 The purpose of the law is to help encourage authors to create more works by ensuring that they’ll be able to benefit from their work.

 - You cannot copyright ideas, only expression.

 - You can copyright literary works, music, videos, dances, pictures, sculptures, sound recordings, and architecture.

 - A copyright exists from the moment the work comes into being.

 Originally, a work had to be registered to receive copyright protection, but that’s no longer the case.
 Once a work is “fixed in a tangible medium” it gains copyright protection.
 What does this mean?
 First, it means you cannot copyright an idea.
 Just because someone thought first of a story about an orphaned boy learning he has magic powers and going to a wizard school, it doesn’t mean someone else can’t use that idea.
 Instead, it’s the expression of that idea (in this case, Harry Potter) that is protected.
 The moment you put pen to paper, or finger to key, or digital brush to blank white field, that expression is protected.

 Are there advantages to registering your work?
 Yes.
 You are unable to obtain statutory damages for infringement if you haven’t registered the work.
 An unregistered work can only receive actual damages, and if there’s not much of a market for a work, you won’t be recovering very much.

 - In most cases, the copyright belongs to the author.